-With help from our research funding, researchers at Papworth Hospital have developed a way to predict SADS risk by measuring electrical ‘disorganisation’ in the heart.
+With help from our research funding, researchers at Papworth Hospital in Cambridge have developed a way to predict SADS risk by measuring electrical ‘disorganisation’ in the heart.

 By identifying this type of electrical disturbance, the researchers hope to prevent SADS in people suffering from a range of different heart diseases.

-In the 1990s research by BHF Professor John Camm demonstrated the benefits of a device called an internal cardioverter defibrillator (ICD) for patients at high risk of ventricular fibrillation.
+In the 1990s research by BHF Professor John Camm at St George's, University of London demonstrated the benefits of a device called an internal cardioverter defibrillator (ICD) for patients at high risk of dangerous heart rhythm disturbance called ventricular fibrillation.

 He pioneered the use of these devices for people at risk of SADS.
-Patients at high risk can be fitted with an internal cardioverter defibrillator, which helps prevent SADS by giving the heart a kick-start when its rhythm is disrupted.
+Patients at high risk can be fitted with an ICD, which gives the heart a life saving kick-start when its rhythm is disrupted.